Platoon (1986, Oliver Stone)

 Stone’s pretension is toned down some on this outing, I guess because he wanted to win them Oscars.
 (He did.)
 Instead of being horrendously obnoxious like The Doors and JFK, the movie is at worst just vaguely annoying.
 The characters simply don’t make sense and any opportunity to provide them with depth that would justify the “two fathers” routine above, a shameless exercise in screenwriting-course-within-script, is wasted.
 Dafoe is magnificent.
 Most of the other cast members are adequate.
 Charlie Sheen is a robot; his expression does not change for the entire two hour running time.
 Technically it’s all polished enough.
 There is a pretty stupid bit with the screen becoming black & white because the prior scene was just so intense, man.
 And the colors in the battle sequences — purple and green and red light-show explosions everywhere — are ludicrously campy where the use of nightmare hues in Apocalypse Now was poetic and surreal.

 But aside from that, everything is basically passable.
 This is one of those presumptions I hate to make, but I doubt I would think so if I was in Vietnam myself; the film is so quick with easy solutions to complicated psychological and tangible issues it would probably make me rather furious.
 Don’t forget the astonishing accuracy, though, of Stone’s take on racism: The white guy wants to listen to Merle Haggard!
 But the black guy says he’d rather hear some “Motown jams”!
-There it is, everybody — Oliver Stone’s finger on the pulse of American culture.
+There you have it, everybody.

 [Expanded a bit from a review posted originally in 2007.]